TOAST-DOCS/Gamebase/en/ios-started.md

 > [Note]
 >
-> Enter target name of the project for **target 'SampleApplication' do**.  <br/>
+> Enter the target name of the created project in the **target 'SampleApplication' do** part.<br/>
-> Any particular version can be specified, like **pod 'Gamebase', '2.6.0'**.
-Unless each pod has specific version, the latest version is to be set. <br/>
+> You can specify versions by writing in this way: **pod 'Gamebase', '2.6.0'**.
+If no version is specified in each pod, the newest version is used.<br/>
-> Optional application is available with a specific adapter.
+> Only some specific Adapters can be selected and applied.
 >